connosuer/ai_MP/README.md

 ## Overview
 AI Model Marketplace is a decentralized platform for buying and selling AI models.
 It leverages blockchain technology for secure transactions and IPFS for decentralized storage.

 **Note:** This project is currently under active development.
 While core functionalities are in place, some features may be incomplete or subject to change.
+Still a lacking and a little buggy.

 ## Features
 - List AI models for sale